vmonaco/pytruenorth/README.md

 ## pytruenorth

-``pytruenorth`` is a python package to communicate and deploy networks to TrueNorth and NSCS.
-It can configure a TrueNorth chip and deploy a model file to either NSCS or an NS1e.
-Spike outputs are streamed from NSCS by reading from the spike output file and from the NS1e via UDP socket.
+``pytruenorth`` is a python package to communicate with and deploy networks to [TrueNorth](http://science.sciencemag.org/content/345/6197/668).
+It was developed at the [2016 Telluride Neuromorphic Cognition Engineering Workshop](http://telluride.iniforum.ch/).

+``pytruenorth`` can be used to train a spiking neural network (SNN) or hand-code a population of leaky integrate-and-fire (LIF) neurons as described by the [TrueNorth neuron model](http://www.research.ibm.com/software/IBMResearch/multimedia/IJCNN2013.neuron-model.pdf).
+The resulting model can be deployed to either an NS1e (teh TrueNorth hardware) or NSCS (the TrueNorth simulator).
+Spike inputs/outputs can be streamed to/from the NS1e for real-time system deployment.

 ## Install